-Editorial board of the journal “Software Journal: Theory and Applications” (JSTA) relies upon traditional ethical principles of scientific periodicals and upon the set of principles of the Code of Ethics for scientific publications, developed and approved by Committee on Publication Ethics (COPE), enforcing compliance with these rules from all participants of the publishing process.
+Editorial board of the online journal “Software Journal: Theory and Applications” (JSTA) relies upon traditional ethical principles of scientific periodicals and upon the set of principles of the Code of Ethics for scientific publications, developed and approved by Committee on Publication Ethics (COPE), enforcing compliance with these rules from all participants of the publishing process.

 Principles of Professional Ethics in the Conduct of Publishers and Editors

-The publisher (Research Institute “Centerprogramsystem”) and the editorial board of the journal are responsible for copyrighted materials publishing, stipulating the need to follow fundamental ethical principles.
+The publisher (Research Institute “Centerprogramsystem”) and the editorial board of the online journal are responsible for copyrighted materials publishing, stipulating the need to follow fundamental ethical principles.

 The editor makes an impartial decision to publish any material on the basis of submitted data reliability and scientific significance of the paper in question.